torinkwok/AllYourMemoriesAreBelong2iOS/README.md

 * Induces memory warnings through simply pressing the physical **volume buttons** on iOS devices (like a hero)

 * Works *transparently*.
-In the other words, to use *AllYourMemoriesAreBelong2iOS*, all you have to do is just to link this framework into your app and hit the `Run` button to build/run the **Debug** scheme.
+To use *AllYourMemoriesAreBelong2iOS*, all you have to do is just to link this framework to your app and hit the `Run` button to build/run the **Debug** scheme.
 You would never be bothered configuring anything.
 Also, the debug codes within this framework would never be shipped in releasing version

 * Supports hot-swapability for [*facebook/KVOController*](https://github.com/facebook/KVOController).
 That is to say, once your app has linked to *KVOController.framework*, the internal mechanism of *AllYourMemoriesAreBelong2iOS* would take advantage of it automatically, otherwise the raw KVO API will be choosen instead